preeti-0001/jam/README.md

 ### Research Question.

-- How to efficiently integrate natural language interfaces into music recommender pipelines with multimodal item representations and short- & long-term user preferences?
+##### How to efficiently integrate natural language interfaces into music recommender pipelines with multimodal item representations and short- & long-term user preferences?
 JAM uses both user query (text) and user history to recommend songs.
 It improves recommendations by understanding:
-        what the user wants now (query)
+- what the user wants now (query)
-        what the user likes overall (history)
+- what the user likes overall (user history)

-- Which strategies most effectively aggregate such multimodal item data?
+##### Which strategies most effectively aggregate such multimodal item data?<
-    It combines different types of song data like: audio
+It combines different types of song data like:
+- audio
-        lyrics
+- lyrics
-        metadata
+- metadata

 This approach can be used in personalized music apps, AI assistants for recommendations, any system where users search with natural language